Olivia Newton-John: 1980–1988: Physical, Soul Kiss, and The Rumour

-Motherhood, cancer, and advocacy
+1989–1998: Motherhood, cancer, and advocacy

 In September 1989, Newton-John released her self-described "self-indulgent" album, Warm and Tender, which reunited her with producer John Farrar, absent from her previous LP, and also marked a return to a more wholesome image.
 Inspired by her daughter, who appeared on the cover, the album featured lullabies and love songs for parents and their children.
 This album, the last one produced by Farrar, also failed to revive her recording career, as the disc reached only No. 124 Pop.

+She was appointed a Goodwill ambassador to the United Nations Environment Programme.

+Newton-John's television work included starring in two Christmas films, A Mom for Christmas (1990) and A Christmas Romance (1994) – both top 10 Nielsen hits.

 Newton-John was primed for another comeback in 1992 when she compiled her third hits collection, Back to Basics: The Essential Collection 1971–1992, and planned her first tour since her Physical trek ten years earlier.
 Shortly after the album's release, Newton-John was diagnosed with breast cancer, forcing her to cancel all publicity for the album, including the tour.
 She received her diagnosis the same weekend her father died.

-Newton-John recovered and later became an advocate for breast cancer research and other health issues.
-She was a product spokesperson for the Liv-Kit, a breast self-examination product.
-She was also partial owner of Byron Bay's Gaia Retreat and Spa, which was founded in 2005 and sold in 2021 for $30 million to the investment firm of Tattarang.
-In 2012, the Olivia Newton-John Cancer and Wellness Centre at the Austin Hospital opened in her home town of Melbourne; in 2015, the facility was rechristened the Olivia Newton-John Cancer Wellness and Research Centre following the closure of the Ludwig Institute for Cancer Research at the same location.

-Newton-John's advocacy for health issues was presaged by her prior involvement with many humanitarian causes.
-Newton-John cancelled a 1978 concert tour of Japan to protest the slaughter of dolphins caught in tuna fishing nets.
-She subsequently rescheduled the tour when the Japanese government assured her that the practice was being curbed.
-Her concern for these "beautifully evolved creatures" (as she called them in the Warm and Tender liner notes) is also expressed in the 1981 self-penned piece, "The Promise (the Dolphin Song)", described as "one of the most tender, heartfelt vocals of the singer's career."
-Newton-John said that "The Promise" (from Physical) was inspired by (and even channelled by) dolphins she met at Sea Life Park in Hawaii and attested: "It was strange.
-The morning after I was in the pools, I woke up and the words and melody were in my head.
-I think it was a gift from them."